ngnamtran/Stock/README.md

 #### Exxon Mobil (XOM)
   Data records in thoundsands
 <br>   For 4 report, take the features of annual report, minus to the sum of features of Q1, Q2, Q3 of this year
-<br>    Apllied for Total Net sales/ Net Revenue, Net Income, EPS
+<br>    Apllied for Total Net sales/ Net Revenue, Net Income
 <br>   In order to find the Q4 EPS, EPS =  Net Income (net earnings) of Q4 / diluted weighted average common shares
 <br>  For Net income, find "Net income (loss) attributable to ExxonMobil".
 For total Net Sales/Net Revenue, find "Total revenues and other income".
 <br>  Total debt = long-term debt + Notes and loans payable